txdat/notes/obsidian/engineering/system design/topics/chat system.md

 				- a server has no good way to tell that client is disconnected
 				- make periodic connections after timeout
 		- web socket -> most common solution to send asynchronous updates from server to client
-			- initiated by client, bi-direction and persistent connection
+			- initiated by client, bi-directional and persistent connection
 			- works even if firewall is in place, because it uses port 80 and 443 like http/https connection
 			- use for both sending/receiving on both server and client
 # service